thunderbird/webext-support/Experiments/README.md

 If you are working on an API yourself, we are looking forward to list it here as well.

+These APIs can be discussed in the issue section of this repository.

 | Name                   | Author |  Discussion | Description |
 | -----------------------| ------ | ----------- | ----------- |
 | [NotificationBox](https://github.com/jobisoft/notificationBox-API/tree/master/notificationbox)        | [@jobisoft](https://github.com/jobisoft/)       | [Issue](https://github.com/jobisoft/notificationBox-API/issues/1) | Add Thunderbird notification boxes.        |